-PS This piece was rediscovered only a few months before Lawrence’s death in 2011 and we have since later learnt that his family have the original sketch drawing for this fire-screen.
+PS Since this piece's rediscovery we have learnt that his family have the original sketch drawing for this fire-screen.

 My thanks to Pippa Martin and Edith Reyntiens for their help with the above.
 Pippa is a master stained glass artist; having originally trained with, and assisted Lawrence.
 Edith is an icon painter, teacher & specialist art restorer (whose father, Patrick Reyntiens is also one of Britian’s most important master stained glass artists).
 She was originally taught by Leonid Ouspensky.